sniperkit/hmap/README.md

 content of the map to the scheduling of goroutines.
 It would render the content undeterministic between runs of a same program.

-For performance comparisons, have a look at the test file which includes synthetic benchmarks.

 #Why not simply use a standard map?
 A standard Go map can be defined as accepting an interface key.
 However, in Go1, types that are based on slices, funcs, or maps are not